KevinBeeson/Hurricane_loss/README.md

 - `-n` or `--simulations`: Number of years to simulate (int)(default: 1000)
 - `--ncpu`: Number of CPUs to use for multiprocessing (int)(default: 1)
-- `--florida_landfall_rate`: Lambda parameter for the Poisson distribution for Florida (float)
+- `florida_landfall_rate`: Lambda parameter for the Poisson distribution for Florida (float)
-- `--florida_mean`: Mean of the lognormal distribution for economic loss in Florida (float)
+- `florida_mean`: Mean of the lognormal distribution for economic loss in Florida (float)
-- `--florida_stddev`: Standard deviation of the lognormal distribution for economic loss in Florida (float)
+- `florida_stddev`: Standard deviation of the lognormal distribution for economic loss in Florida (float)
-- `--gulf_landfall_rate`: Lambda parameter for the Poisson distribution for Gulf States (float)
+- `gulf_landfall_rate`: Lambda parameter for the Poisson distribution for Gulf States (float)
-- `--gulf_mean`: Mean of the lognormal distribution for economic loss in Gulf States (float)
+- `gulf_mean`: Mean of the lognormal distribution for economic loss in Gulf States (float)
-- `--gulf_stddev`: Standard deviation of the lognormal distribution for economic loss in Gulf States (float)
+- `gulf_stddev`: Standard deviation of the lognormal distribution for economic loss in Gulf States (float)

+### Return